riboviz/riboviz/docs/user/run-with-SGE-executor.md

 The interactive session are only used to execute the Nextflow and some short tasks, so a one-core environment is enough.
 However, the memory should be 8GB, 16GB or bigger, because JVM requires much memory.

 ### Prepare Environment
-You should follow the same steps in [run-on-eddie.md](./run-on-eddie.md) to prepare the environment.
+You can follow the same steps in [run-on-eddie.md](./run-on-eddie.md) to prepare the environment.
 You need to downlad the RiboViz, the dataset and all required software.

 ### Run RiboViz